basham/swit-workshop-writing/slides.md

 > First-year applicants of Indiana University (IU) must have a minimum GPA (grade point average) of 2.5.

 Notes:
 Abbreviations can be defined or expanded inline.
 For example, "First-year applicants of Indiana University (IU) must have a minimum GPA (grade point average) of 2.5."
-Now, the rest of the page can freely use IU and GPA because it has been declared.
+Now, the rest of the page can freely use the abbreviations IU and GPA because it has been declared.